best1918/todo-list-web/README.md

 "# todo-list-web"

 This is the view component.
-You can simply place it in your XAMPP project directory and run it through your local server.
+You can simply place it in your XAMPP project directory and run it through your local server or what server that you are using.